Ashy5000/polycash/docs/whitepaper/whitepaper.md

 &nbsp;&nbsp;&nbsp;&nbsp;In addition to the number of signatures a miner needs to create a valid block, the majority of the verifiers the miner gathers signatures from must also be verifiers in the previous block.
 This almost completely prevents a miner from gaining malicious verification.
 Even if a miner controls 51% percent of time verifiers, these verifiers must not sign blocks- if they did, they would contribute to the number of verifiers in a block, and the number of signatures the miner could receive in their malicious block would still drop by about 50%, below the required 25%.
 This means a miner must control over 75% of miners in the network _and_ 50% of the computing power.
 Without the second rule, miners controlling malicious verifiers could have those verifiers not sign blocks, so they would not contribute to the verifier count.
 Then, they could be used to verify the malicious block.
 However, none or very few of those verifiers will have verified the previous blocks, so with the second rule the malicious block will be invalid.
 This security measure, along with the next, creates an extremely secure blockchain with significant advantages over one using standard PoW.

-**4 Miner Count Limits**
+**4 Miner Count Limit**

-***Miner count limits were removed in the Jinan upgrade.***
+***The miner count limit was removed in the Jinan upgrade.***

 In order to decrease the energy usage of the network and to slow the growth in the number of time verifiers, the number of miners in the network is limited to a maximum.
 If a miner with a public key not present as the miner in any previous block creates and broadcasts a new block and the number of unique public keys present as miners in the blockchain equals or exceeds the maximum, the block is rejected.
 After a miner has created one block, it can continue to create blocks even if the maximum number of miners have been reached- they are already registered.
 After they are registered, they do not have a strong motivation to use more energy to mine faster past a certain point, as the sigmoid difficulty function does not significantly reward faster miners after a point.
 This motivates miners to use a low to medium mining rate to optimize their profits- past a certain mining rate, energy costs outweigh mining reward benefits.
-This decreases the energy usage of the network.
+In this way, the miner count limit decreases the energy usage of the network.

 &nbsp;&nbsp;&nbsp;&nbsp;To calculate the maximum number of miners at the current time, divide the number of blocks in the blockchain by 20, rounding up.